Chemical Substance Use

 The semiconductor manufacturing process uses substances and materials that pose health, safety, and environmental risks.

-We are working to reduce environmental risks associated with semiconductor manufacturing.
+Renesas Group is committed to reducing environmental risks associated with semiconductor manufacturing.
 For this reason, we are focusing on reducing, substituting, and properly disposing of waste, while complying with laws and regulations and customer requirements.

 Chemical Substance Management